Chen Zifan

-Chen is among ten Chinese players currently suspended from the professional tour amid a match-fixing investigation.
+In December 2022, Chen was suspended from the professional tour amid a match-fixing investigation.
 In January 2023, he was charged with fixing matches on the tour.
+In June 2023, he was banned from professional competition until 20 December 2027.

 Career

 Chen Zifan started to play snooker aged 10, helped by his uncle, who ran a club in Xi'an.
 At first, his parents were reluctant, but after showing great talent, they allowed him to quit mainstream school at the age of 11 to concentrate on snooker.
 In 2008, Chen won third place in Chinese National Junior Championship.

 Coached by former professional Liu Song, he began playing in minor-ranking Asian Players Tour Championship events.
 In 2012 he reached the last 64 in the Event 1 in Zhangjiagang where he lost 4–2 to Michael White.